 The avoidance of methane emissions is very important in biogas operations to assure plant safety, environmental sustainability and avoid revenue loss.
 UAVs can provide a reliable inspection and measuring tool to identify any plume.

-- Eliminates many of site hazards to the field staff involved in water sampling as the operator can remain at a safe distance from the water body;
+- Eliminates many site hazards to the field staff involved in water sampling as the operator can remain at a safe distance from the water body

-- Up to 5 samples can be collect in a single drone battery set, greatly increasing the efficiency of sampling; and
+- Up to 5 samples can be collected in a single drone battery set, greatly increasing the efficiency of sampling; and

 - The operator has a live view camera feed of the water sampling device.